-Note The year, month and day dates are taken from your computer.
+Note: The year, month and day dates are taken from your computer.

-Now, you can press on the Start Data Retrieval button to log the data into a file.
+Press on the Start Data Retrieval button to log the data into a file.

 The file is a text document with extension .csv.
-It can be opened in MS Excel, MS Wordpad, Notepad or any software package that can read text files.
+It can be opened in MS Excel, MS WordPad or any software package that can read text files.

-The fields are separated by a comma (,) see Figure Figure 4.40 for a sample text file.
+The fields are separated by a comma (, ) see Figure 4.40 for a sample text file.